Yagnitha18/EI_STUDY_ASSIGNMENT/README.md

    - Observer Pattern
    - Command Pattern

-Each pattern is presented with a simple implementation to demonstrate its use in Java.

 ## Getting Started

 To run the Java files in this project, you need to have the following installed: